liuxjep/iam/apikeys.md

 ## {{site.data.keyword.cloud_notm}} API keys for users
 {: #ibm-cloud-api-keys}

 {{site.data.keyword.cloud}} API keys are associated with the user's identity.
-Only the user for which the API key is associated with can create and delete it.
+Only the user for which the API key is associated and an Administrator for the Identity Service can delete it.
 You can use the {{site.data.keyword.cloud_notm}} API keys in the command-line interface (CLI) or as part of automation to log in as your user identity.
 You can also use {{site.data.keyword.cloud_notm}} API keys to access classic infrastructure APIs.
 For more information about using an API key associated with your user identity, see [Managing user API keys](/docs/iam?topic=iam-userapikey#userapikey).

 ## Other types of API keys